jonocarroll/literate/README.md

 ## Motivation:

 This came as a flurry of inspiration while watching Donald Knuth's presentation on literate programming at useR 2016.
-He mentioned that while R has nice ways of incorporating comments within code for a separate document (e.g. knitr), it didn't quite follow his paradigm of creating "simple modules linked in simple ways".
+He mentioned that while R has nice ways of incorporating comments within code for a separate document (e.g. knitr), it didn't quite follow his paradigm of creating "simple modules linked in simple ways" for self-sufficient, self-documented, self-contained code.
 We also have roxygen for generating documentation, but this still occurs outside of the function in the function header.

 ## Proof of concept: